pingcap/docs-tidb-operator/en/get-started.md

 This section shows how to deploy a Kubernetes cluster using kind.

-[kind](https://kind.sigs.k8s.io/) is a tool for running local Kubernetes clusters using Docker containers as cluster nodes.
-It is developed for testing local Kubernetes clusters.
-The Kubernetes cluster version depends on the node image that kind uses, and you can specify the image to be used for the nodes and choose any other published version.
-Refer to [Docker Hub](https://hub.docker.com/r/kindest/node/tags) to see available tags.
+[kind](https://kind.sigs.k8s.io/) is a popular tool for running local Kubernetes clusters using Docker containers as cluster nodes.
+See [Docker Hub](https://hub.docker.com/r/kindest/node/tags) to see available tags.The latest version of kind is used by default.

 > **Warning:**
 >